Dr. Neelakshi Majumdar

 Research Assistant

-Martin Hood is a freshman honors student majoring in Mechanical Engineering, following the Aerospace concentration at the University of Arkansas.
+Martin Hood is a sophomore honors student majoring in Mechanical Engineering, following the Aerospace concentration at the University of Arkansas.
 He is from Stafford, Virginia.
 His current research interests are hypersonic aircraft design, propulsion systems, human factors, and eVTOL.
 He is currently a member of the University of Arkansas Razorback Drumline and in his free time, likes to play video games and watch movies.

 Jesse Pham